karinacaceres28/Election_Analysis/README.md

 # election_analysis

 ## Overview of Election Audit
-Tom, current employee of the Colorado board of elections, has asked for my assistance in an election audit of the tabulated results for a US congressional precinct in Colorado.
+Tom, a current employee of the Colorado board of elections, has asked for my assistance in an election audit of the tabulated results for a US congressional precinct in Colorado.
 I was tasked with the following:
     1. Calculate the total number of votes casted
     2. Calculate the total number of votes for each candidate
     3. What the percentage of votes for the candidates